gcallah/JohnGray/papers/callahan.md

 But Darwin himself clearly believed in progress, for example: "And as natural selection works solely by and for the good of each being, all corporeal and mental endowments will tend to progress towards perfection."
 (1872, Chapter XV, par.
 55)

-Gray in another work claims that a passage like the latter is due to "Darwins inability always to accept the logic of his own theory" (2017, p.
+Gray, in another work, claims that the existence of a passage like the above is due to "Darwins inability always to accept the logic of his own theory" (2018, p.
 55).
-However, it could be equally due to Darwin recognizing that the fact that a theory does not make use of some concept, such as "progress," does not mean that concept has no application anywhere: it simply means it is not a part of that theory.
+However, it could be equally due to Darwin recognizing that the fact that a theory does not make use of some concept, such as "progress," does not mean that concept has no application
+anywhere: it simply means it is not a part of that theory.
 Just like with progress, Darwin's theory also does not contain the concept of music.
 That hardly shows that music does not exist.

 He next claims that "Christianity's cardinal error" is that "humans are different from all other animals" (2007, p.
 4).